Join Us in Celebrating Black History Month Year ‘Round

 Hopes for all our students are high in the year ahead!
-Students have spent their time well and continue to do so, seeking as many computer skills and workforce development supports as possible to prepare themselves for a re-opened economy.
+Students have spent their time well and continue to do so, seeking as many computer skills and workforce development supports as possible to prepare themselves for a fully re-opened and recovered economy.

 These times can’t help but feel like a turning point, a corner that we may not yet see around, but we feel the energy of history pushing forward.
 Join us as we navigate this directional shift, realizing the changes together as a community and building new futures along with our students.